weathon/vcos/README.md

 | Shikra + SAM2-L                      | arXiv 24  | ZS w/ PK     | 0.495        | 0.132           | 0.107 |
 | Ours                                 | -         | ZS w/ PK     | **0.776**    | **0.628**       | **0.008** |

+**Warning: Different methods of calculating IoU can produce inconsistent results.
+Previous work lacked a standardized evaluation approach, so we did not report IoU for cross-method comparison.
+For internal comparisons among our methods, we used the SLT-Net evaluation code, which computes IoU per frame, averages across each video, and then averages over the entire dataset.**
 ## Setup Instructions

 ### Step 1: Download MoCA-Mask with Precomputed Optical Flow